-The Development phase is is where you actually begin creating, or developing, your eLearning course.
+The Development phase is where you actually begin creating or developing, your eLearning course.

-In the previous Design phase, most of the content ideas should have already been decided.
+In the previous Design phase, the content ideas should have already been decided.
 Your job in the Development phase is to bring those content ideas to life.
 This means laying out the content visually, creating graphics, recording videos, carefully selecting fonts and colors, building the course in the eLearning authoring tool.
-Anything that has to do with creating the actual end-product for people to learn from.
+Anything that has to do with creating the actual end-product for your learners.

 One major part of the Development phase is testing.
 You don’t want to build an entire course, upload it to an LMS, and send it out to thousands of employees if one of the slides won’t let users move forward.
 Or the quiz results aren’t being recorded.

 Make sure you have an established testing and review process with your stakeholders.
 You’ll want to have a few different eyes on it to catch any errors that sneak through the cracks.

 OUTPUT: At the end of the Development phase, you should have your entire eLearning course completed.